Center-for-Digital-Narrative/elmcip/doc/offline.md

     bin/offline_reset2production

-## Going to Ludicrous Speed

-This remove all cache tables, search index and other from system, greatly reducing time spent restoring database and working with in general.
+## Optimising your local work flow

+Written to speed up your local workflow though as usual you need to know what your are doing and is normally only used by more experienced users.
+This utility removes all database caching tables not needed.
+This greatly reduces the size and time spent restoring the database.

     bin/make-fast

-Changes are made to the running database but also leave a uncompressed copy of the optimized databse in the `site` directory.
+It perform these changes your running database but also create a uncompressed copy of the optimized database in `site/latest.elmcip.sql`.

-### Using optimized database copy
+To use this datbase copy run `offline_reset2production` with the `fast` option.

     bin/offline_reset2production fast

-### How fast is fast
+### How fast is make-fast

- Benchmarks done when your local site is warm, aka there was no new files to sync.
-Meaning the online sync might be slower for your system.

 * online reset (bin/reset2production): 7m
 * Offline (bin/offline_reset2production): 6m 48sec